-In this post, we’ll explain the difference between covered and non-covered entities, so you can get a clear understanding of where your business fits.
+In this post, we’ll explain the difference between covered and non-covered entities under HIPAA, so you can get a clear understanding of where your healthcare organisation fits.

 If you’re dealing with healthcare data, and are based in the US, it’s likely you’ll need to comply with HIPAA.